 The Red Twigged Dogwood is a tree that is often used to prevent bank erosion because of how well it holds soil in place.
 It can also be used as a decorative or ornamental tree.
 This tree is a hardy tree that is not expensive to purchase, making it an excellent choice for those trying to have a beautiful lawn on a budget.

 Botanical Name: Cornus Sericea

-Red Weigela --- Belonging to the weigelia family this variety is a hardy shrub with beautiful red flowers reaching a mature height of 6 feet.
+Red Weigela --- Belonging to the weigela family, this variety is a hardy shrub with beautiful red flowers reaching a mature height of 6 feet.
 A hardy, deciduous shrub that develops into a mound about 6 feet in width.
-Plant red weigelia in full to part sun and supply a well drained moist soil for the best results, while providing the ever-increasing roots plenty of room to spread.
+Plant red weigela in full to part sun and supply a well-drained moist soil for the best results while providing the ever-increasing roots plenty of room to spread.
 The vibrant red blossoms will attract hummingbirds to your garden, blooming both early summer as well as later in the season.
 Red Weigelia makes a perfect specimen to plant alone or in groups for a natural hedge, adding privacy to any landscape.